AlaBouali/xtelnet/README.md

 # xtelnet
-This is an easy to use telnet module to interact with a remote system smoothly over this protocol!
+This is an easy to use telnet module to interact with a remote system smoothly over this protocol!It is a very minimalistic alterative to "telnetlib".

 # Why should I use xtelnet?